haxrob/mvt2timesketch/README.md

 # mvt2ts
-A script to convert [Mobile Verification Toolkit (MVT)](https://github.com/mvt-project/mvt/) generated timeline files to a format that can be imported into Google's [Timesketch](https://timesketch.org/)

-This is particularly useful for peforming forensic analysis on iPhone or Android devices.
+A script to convert [Mobile Verification Toolkit (MVT)](https://github.com/mvt-project/mvt/) generated timeline files to a format that can be imported into Google's [Timesketch](https://timesketch.org/) for performing forensic analysis on iPhone or Android devices.

 ## Usage
 After running MVT, a file is generated called `timeline.csv`.
 Convert it to a Timesketch compatible import file: